 Distance: 6km / 3 hours

 Luring you into a false sense of confidence with its relatively easy beginning, this trail quickly shows walkers its darker side with steep stairs, tricky-to-navigate sections and trip-inducing tree roots.
-Don’t be discouraged though, because for all the huffing and puffing, the view — a sprawling lookout across a lush Kauri grove — is worth it.
+Don’t be discouraged though, because for all the huffing and puffing, the view — a sprawling lookout across a lush kauri grove — is worth it.
+Be sure to follow instructions to prevent the spread of kauri dieback while undertaking your walk.

-A versatile outing, the sprawling Waikōwhai Walkway offers bush trails, beachfront, off leash areas for dogs and more.
+A versatile outing, the sprawling Waikōwhai Walkway offers bush trails, beachfront and more.
 With an extensive map that covers the entire area and the different trails available for download here, Hillsborough’s coastal walkway is an adventure for all.